AthX Logo← Back to Blog

 Team and park context.
 The same skill profile can score differently depending on lineup protection, home park, and how tough the schedule looks in the window we care about.
 Team-level factors feed into forward expectation at a high level.

 Injury and availability history.
 Longer-term injury patterns and structural risk matter more for a season-long number than a single day of “questionable” status.
-That is why short injured-list moves do not, by themselves, rewrite the stored season projection the way a casual reader might assume.
-When AthX re-runs the projection batch with updated stats and roster context, the figure can move.
+That is why short injured-list moves do not, by themselves, change the full-season projection the way a casual reader might assume.
+When AthX Engine runs a projection update with fresh stats and roster context, the figure can move.
 Share prices, meanwhile, can still react to games played and pace in near real time through dynamic pricing.

 Pitchers, hitters, and two-way players.
 AthX scores fantasy points under one framework, but the *inputs* look different by role: innings and strikeout volume for arms, plate appearances and counting stats for bats.
 For two-way players, the story is “two roles in one athlete,” so the forward view has to respect how usage might split between hitting and pitching.